gazebosim/docs/tutorials/SDF/car_demo.md

 **Note**: you can name your file any name.

-You should see an empty world with just a ground.
+You should see an empty world with just a ground plane.
 Check [World demo](../world_demo.md) to learn how to build your own world.

 ## Building a model